• About Click&Boat

 Bonaire’s Wicked Wildlife

-Bonaire is a coveted destination for travelers due to the wide range of wildlife.
+Bonaire is a coveted destination for travellers due to the wide range of wildlife.
 There are over 203 bird species on the island!
 Only found in Bonaire and certain parts of Venezuela, the Lora is a yellow-shouldered parrot.
 You can also see the grey and pink Chilean flamingos in their natural habitat on this island.
 There are plenty more birds to spot while you’re visiting Bonaire.
-This makes it one of the best islands in the Caribbean for travelers!
+This makes it one of the best islands in the Caribbean for travellers!
 Aside from the birds, the island is also home to eight different species of bat, iguanas, land snails, lizards, donkeys, and goats.

 Otherwise, you can visit Downtown Kralendijk.
-The concrete waterway offers you a unique way to stroll along by the sea before grabbing a bite to eat in one of the cafes or restaurants.
+The concrete waterway offers you a unique way to stroll along by the sea before grabbing a bite to eat in one of the cafés or restaurants.
 You can also visit one of the many cultural sites, which includes many local art galleries, Fort Oranje and Terramar Museum.

 The Bahamas

 The Bahamas is a rather unique place, being made up of 700 islands.
 It is this uniqueness that makes it one of the best Caribbean islands to visit.
 This island has an enviably rich ecosystem and is one of the best places to swim with dolphins.
 You can also swim with an assortment of different sharks including Caribbean Reef Sharks, Nurse Sharks and Hammerheads!
-These species are non-aggressive to humans, however we recommend to read more about the risks with swimming with these types of sharks.
+These species are non-aggressive to humans, however we recommend reading more about the risks with swimming with these types of sharks.

 Underwater Statues

 The other thing that makes the Bahamas one of the best Caribbean islands to visit is its underwater statue.
 The Ocean Atlas statue in particular is quite a sight to behold.
 This underwater giant is the largest underwater statue in the world, weighing 60 tonnes and reaching 5 metres in height.
 In fact, it is so big that it had to be assembled underwater.
 The best thing about this statue is that you don’t have to dive in order to appreciate its beauty.
-The statue is so tall that you can admire it while snorkeling, or even from the safety of your boat charter if the open ocean makes you a little nervous.
+The statue is so tall that you can admire it while snorkelling, or even from the safety of your boat charter if the open ocean makes you a little nervous.

 The British Virgin Islands